matpato/VM-InformationSystem/README.md

 **SQLSERVER**: This is the main directory and includes:

 1. data: Home directory.
 Shared folder with VM;
-2. scripts: Provisioning in Vagrant allow you to automatically install software, alter configurations, and more on the machine as part of the vagrant up process. ;
+2. scripts: Provisioning in Vagrant allow you to automatically install software, alter configurations, and more on the machine as part of the vagrant up process;
-3. Vagrantfile: Describe the type of machine required for a project, and how to configure and provision these machines.
+3. Vagrantfile: Describe the type of machine required for a project, and how to configure and provision these machines;
 4. **Only for Windows users**  Vagrantfile_ONLY4WINDOWS: If your system machine is a Windows, and you cannot connect to your virtual machine with Vagrantfile file:

-	a) run vagrant destroy
+ 	a) run vagrant destroy;

-	b) delete .vagrant.d from C:\\Users\nameofUser\.vagrant.d
+	b) delete .vagrant.d from C:\\Users\nameofUser\.vagrant.d;

-	c) remove Vagrantfile from SQLSERVER folder, or change the name
+	c) remove Vagrantfile from SQLSERVER folder, or change the name;

-	c) rename Vagrantfile_ONLY4WINDOWS to Vagrantfile
+	c) rename Vagrantfile_ONLY4WINDOWS to Vagrantfile.

 This folders should not be changed, unless you're ready to play with fire! :) - **DO NOT CHANGE**).